Decision on domestic spectators for Tokyo Olympics may come in June - Mainichi

-TOKYO (Reuters) - A decision on limits for domestic spectators for the Tokyo Olympics may not be made until June, the month before the scheduled start of the games, the Mainichi newspaper reported on Tuesday.
+TOKYO (Reuters) -A decision on limits for domestic spectators for the Tokyo Olympics may not be made until June, a month before the scheduled start of the games, the Mainichi newspaper reported on Tuesday.

-A decision that foreign spectators would not be allowed was made in March, and the decision on the number of domestic spectators had been widely expected in April.
+A decision that foreign spectators would not be allowed was made in March, and a decision on the number of domestic spectators to be allowed had been widely expected in April.

 The games were put off for a year due to the coronavirus pandemic which is surging again in Japan.